 To be sure, under English law the King could "do no wrong," he could not "be named in debate," and he enjoyed largely unfettered discretion to withhold evidence from legal proceedings.
 See id., at 34.
 But, Chief Justice Marshall explained, such rules have no place in our Republic given that "many points of difference . . . exist between the first magistrate in England and the first magistrate of the United States."
 Ibid.
-Instead, if the President wishes to withhold evidence from a lawfully authorized judicial proceeding he must at least "state the particular reasons" for his action.
-United States v.
-Burr, 25 F. Cas.
-187, 192 (No. 14,694) (CC Va.
-1807).
-And while the Judiciary should pay "all proper respect" to those reasons, as an independent branch of government it must decide for itself whether to sustain a claim of privilege in its proceedings, bearing in mind that it is a "very serious thing" to allow any party to withhold relevant evidence.
-Ibid.
+Instead, if the President wishes to withhold evidence from a lawfully authorized judicial proceeding he

-that we should be "'reluctan[t] to intrude upon the authority of the Executive in military and national security affairs."
-Ante, at 8 (quoting 484 U. S. 518, 530 (1988)).
+10 The majority invokes Department of Navy v.
+Egan for the proposition that we should be "'reluctan[t] to intrude upon the authority of the Executive in military and national security affairs.'"
+Ante, at 205 (quoting 484 U. S. 518, 530 (1988)).
 But the majority omits an important caveat found in the same sentence it quotes: "unless Congress specifically has provided otherwise."
 Egan, 484 U. S., at 530.
 Because Congress has expressly authorized the Judiciary to entertain this suit, it follows that we may not reflexively defer to the Executive's wish to see it dismissed.